wmbm/wmbm.github.io/content/post/markdown-syntax/index.md

     - Digital tools
 ---

 This video lecture was part of the Post-graduate Certificate I completed in 2023, focusing on digital pedagogies in practice.
 Part of this involved critical evaluating digital tools for collabaorative learning.
-Enjoy!
+Here we looked at diagrams.net, a open-source, cloud-based diagramming software.
+If you're an educator or facilitator this tool would certainly be of interest to you!

+## Part 1

-Part 1 {{< youtube gm2l0HZBKDY >}}
+{{< youtube gm2l0HZBKDY >}}

+## Part 2

+{{, youtube OndZyMMSvLk >}}